Can Depression Cause Eating Disorders? Link Between Eating Disorders & Depression

 Can anxiety symptoms lead to eating disorders like anorexia nervosa or binge eating disorder?

 The factors that can lead a person to be diagnosed with an eating disorder are diverse and complex, and there’s no one cause of eating disorders that researchers have been able to isolate.
 That said, there are certain specific risk factors that appear to make a person more likely to develop this type of illness.
-Having a preexisting mental health condition such as anxiety is one.
-According to one older study on the topic, around 65% of individuals with diagnosed eating disorders also have an anxiety disorder, “which tends to predate and to persist beyond remission of the eating disorder.”
+Having a preexisting mental health condition, such as anxiety, is one risk factor.
+According to one older research study on the topic, around 65% of individuals with diagnosed eating disorders also have an anxiety disorder, “which tends to predate and to persist beyond remission of the eating disorder.”
+Past research confirmed that individuals with eating disorders have an elevated risk for anxiety disorders, obsessive-compulsive disorder, and post-traumatic stress disorder.
+In one 2003 controlled research study, results showed that anxiety disorders are more frequent in subjects with eating disorders than in volunteers from the community.
+Findings like these have significant implications for the field of psychiatry, contributing more to the growing knowledge about eating disorders, anxiety disorders, and other mental health conditions.

 Why don't I want to eat anymore?